A Complete Guide for Dental Crown Procedure

 Yes, alternatives to dental crowns include dental veneers, inlays, and onlays.
 Your dentist can help determine the best option based on your specific dental needs.

-Which dental materials are the best for dental Crowns ? and what is the strongest dental crown ?
+Which dental materials are the best for dental Crowns?
+And what is the strongest dental crown?

 Zirconia crowns, for the patients who care less about esthetics and normal tooth shades grading, full zirconia crowns are highly strong and highly efficient in posterior teeth, for Anterior teeth or front teeth where natural looking is necessary, we usually use at Sauve Clinic IPS EMAX Ceramics with Zirconium core to adds on the translucency and transparency of natural look of tooth shades tho the high strength of zirconia core.